ilebras/OSNAP/README.txt

 * create_finergrid_xarrays.py: Uses output of create_xarray.py to make finer grid data directly usable for calculating transport and making plots

 * Shipboard_CTD.py:  load Shipboard CTD data from several cruises and make xarray.
-Also a lot of auxiliary analysis in this script, including comparison with Nuka  re: surface extrapolate
+Also a lot of auxiliary analysis in this script, including comparison with Nuka  re: surface extrapolate and some analysis for Jo

 * Shipboard_ADCP.py: load vessel mounted adcp data, plot and compare